rbotzax/giauto/README.md

 A GitHub account is not required/needed to clone this repo, you only need a Heroku account.

+**You need a credit card for the heroku-scheduler portion, don't worry they will not charge you (this is just to prevent abuse).
+You can use a prepaid credit card or similar for this if you don't want to use your actual card.**

 ## Usage

 1. Clone this branch